georgehtliu/Cpp-Subset-Compiler/README.md

-# WLP4 Compiler
+# C++ Subset Compiler

-A complete compiler implementation for the WLP4 programming language, which translates WLP4 source code to MIPS assembly language.
+A complete compiler implementation for the WLP4 (a subset of C++) programming language, which translates WLP4 source code to MIPS assembly language.

 ## Overview